ch007m/my-vfkit/README.md

-# How to create a Fedora VM on a mac machine using vfkit
+# How to create VM on a mac machine using vfkit

-The purpose of this project is to help you to create a VM using either a Fedora Cloud image (or CoreOS) on your Mac machine with the help of the [vfkit](https://github.com/crc-org/vfkit) command-line tool able to communicate with the [macOS Virtualization framework](https://developer.apple.com/documentation/virtualization).
+The purpose of this project is to help you to create a VM on your Mac machine with the help of the [vfkit](https://github.com/crc-org/vfkit) command-line tool able to communicate with the [macOS Virtualization framework](https://developer.apple.com/documentation/virtualization).

+The following VM have been successfully created:
+- Fedora Cloud
+- Fedora CoreOS
+- MacOS
+- Proxy the traffic to the VM using gvproxy to use as localhost

-Install first the latest release of the tool (>= 0.6.1)
+To create a VM, the only requirement is to install the vfkit command-line tool (>= 0.6.1)
 ```shell
 brew install vfkit
 ```
-and download the Cloud image (or CoreOS) as documented hereafter
+Next, according to the VM that you would like to run, follow the instructions hereafter

 ## Cloud image and cloud-init